Karen Lunn

 Karen Marie Lunn (born 21 March 1966) is an Australian professional golfer.
 She turned professional in 1985 and has spent much of her career on the Ladies European Tour, where she has won several tournaments including a Women's British Open title in 1993 (before that tournament was an LPGA major championship).
 She topped the Order of Merit in 1993.

 In 2004, Lunn was named the Ladies European Tour's Chairman of the Board.
-She was born in Sydney, Australia, and now lives in Surrey, England.
+She was born in Sydney, Australia, and now lives in Tweed Heads, Australia.